eblahm/coy/src/server/content/webhook.md

 cloud-based text editor with [git-like version control features](https://draftin.com/images/diff_view2.png).

-I haven't had much reason to use Draft. &nbsp;I write a lot for work but unfortunately, for draft's sake and my sanity, everyone in my office is addicted to Microsoft Word. &nbsp;They're also generally distrustful of free web services, regardless of their usefulness. &nbsp;This is true not just for my office,
+I haven't had much reason to use Draft.
+I write a lot for work but unfortunately, for draft's sake and my sanity, everyone in my office is addicted to Microsoft Word. &nbsp;They're also generally distrustful of free web services, regardless of their usefulness. &nbsp;This is true not just for my office,